phpbb-extensions/autogroups/EXTEND_DOCS.md

 }
 ```

-Add a method that defines a language var stored in a language file with your extension.
+Add the method that defines a language var stored in a language file with your extension.
 It will be used to display
 the name of this Auto Group type (prefix the language file with `info_acp_` so that it will be auto-loaded
 in the ACP):